The Poem of Seven Steps: Romance of the Three Kingdoms

 Partially due to the popularity of Romance of the Three Kingdoms, the shorter version is by far the generally recognized version of this poem.
 It condenses the first three lines of the longer version of this poem into one.

 Modern usage

 The Quatrain of Seven Steps was used to convey ideas by different people.

 Chinese writer Lu Xun cited the verse in 1920s to oppose a return to traditional education and ban on student activism.

-General Secretary of the Chinese Communist Party Jiang Zemin was asked by reporters in 2000, on the eve of Taiwanese presidential election, whether cross-Strait war with Taiwan will be "incinerating each other with impatience", which he replied that Taiwan and China are "born of the selfsame root" and blamed Taiwan independence advocates for any "incinerations".
+General Secretary of the Chinese Communist Party Jiang Zemin was asked by reporters in 2000, on the eve of Taiwanese presidential election, whether cross-strait war with Taiwan will be "burning beanstalks to cook beans", which he replied "It is my understanding that if you declare Taiwan independence, this will lead to a situation where we are frying each other".

-Outside China, Elon Musk has once quoted this poem in his tweet.
+Outside China, Elon Musk has once quoted this poem in his tweet in 2021.